pedroSoaresll/make-your-list/README.md

 ## API Mock

-To start the project with API mock you just need to run `npm run start:local`
+To start the project with API mock you just need to run `npm run dev`

 ## Integrations